A Sharp IdeaComments (0)

 If you’re new to sharpening, a burr is a minute raised area on the back of a freshly ground or honed blade.
 It can be felt with a finger.
 To remove it, touch the tool gently against a leather strop or a cotton buffing wheel that has been charged with a fine grinding compound.
 Be careful not to overdo the stropping, as you can quickly dull a newly sharpened edge.
 When a burr forms across the entire width of the back or underside of a tool, it means that you are ready to move on to a finer stone.

 Another nice feature is repeatability.
 A tool being brought back to the PSS1 is placed in the jig at exactly the same location as it was previously.
-Because diamond don’t wear, the new bevel will be an identical replica of the previous one.
+Because diamond doesn’t wear, the new bevel will be a replica of the previous one.
 The advantage here is that, after the initial sharpening, all subsequent ones only take a few seconds as the established bevel is just being touched up.

 On very narrow chisels (under ½"), it can be difficult to hold the tool firmly against the fence, especially with large fingers.
 The sled wants to catch it every now and then and move it a hair.
 I found that a small block of wood can help.
 On very wide blades, a bench grinder isn’t out of the question as a first step to save some time on an initial sharpening.
 If you go that route, set the bevel for about 23° or 24°, and that will leave less to remove on the jig.
 After the first sharpening, even wide chisels are honed in a few strokes.